-Program Information for Organizations
+Program Information for Organization Partners

 The majority of intern candidates will be Nicholas School students pursuing the degree of Master of Environmental Management (MEM) or Master of Forestry (MF).
 The MEM and MF degree programs stress interdisciplinary approaches to environmental problem solving.
 They train students to understand the scientific basis of environmental problems, as well as the social, political and economic factors that determine effective policy options for their solution.
 Program specialization tracks within the degrees include conservation science and policy, forest management, coastal management, environmental economics and policy, global environmental change, and water and air resources.
 Students come to the Nicholas School with a variety of undergraduate backgrounds, including environmental sciences, engineering, business, economics, and the humanities.